Corymbia/eucalyptus-documentation/content/install_guide/eucalyptus/planning/planning_networking_modes/preparing_vpc_midonet/_index.md

 weight = 10
 +++

-This topic describes MidoNet components and their Eucalyptus deployment options, which provide support for VPC on Eucalyptus .Eucalyptus VPCMIDO mode resembles the Amazon Virtual Private Cloud (VPC) product wherein the network is fully configurable by users.
-In Eucalyptus , it is implemented with a Software-Defined Networking (SDN) technology developed by Midokura, called MidoNet.
-Midokura Enterprise MidoNet is a network virtualization platform for Infrastructure-as-a-Service (IaaS) clouds that implements and exposes virtual network components as software abstractions, enabling programmatic provisioning of virtual networks.
+This topic describes MidoNet components and their Eucalyptus deployment options, which provide support for VPC on Eucalyptus.
+Eucalyptus VPCMIDO mode resembles the Amazon Virtual Private Cloud (VPC) product wherein the network is fully configurable by users.
+In Eucalyptus, it is implemented with a Software-Defined Networking (SDN) technology called MidoNet.
+MidoNet is a network virtualization platform for Infrastructure-as-a-Service (IaaS) clouds that implements and exposes virtual network components as software abstractions, enabling programmatic provisioning of virtual networks.

 This network mode requires configuration of MidoNet in order to make cloud networking functional.
 It offers the most advanced networking capabilities and therefore it is recommended to be used on all new Eucalyptus installations.